department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 ATO, or “Authority to Operate,” indicates that your system has been evaluated by VA and given permission to deploy code in production.

-Client teams that have an active ATO should review it to understand the implications of integrating with the Enterprise Event Bus.
-That information should be shared with the Enterprise Event Bus team so that both parties understand each other’s requirements for deploying code to production.
+Teams that have an active ATO should review it to understand the implications of integrating with other systems.

 **For non-LHDI clients**: